innowhat/simple-calculator/README.md

 ## Description

-This is a ReactJS based Vnicorn Simple Calculator, it is meant to do the most basic calculations, I will improvements as time goes.
+This is a ReactJS based Vnicorn Simple Calculator, it is meant to do the most basic calculations, more improvement/enhancement as time goes.
 I built this after taking a react course on Scrimba (credits below) and by and using Bootstrap Framework for styling.
 Feel free to resuse the project as you see fit.

 ## Credits